microsoft/github-actions-for-desktop-apps/README.md

 ### cd.yml: Build, package, and create a GitHub release for multiple channels

-Build, package and distribute code for multiple channels such as 'Dev' and 'Prod.'
+Build, package and distribute code for multiple channels such as 'Dev' and 'Prod_Sideload' and 'Prod_Store'.
 On every `push` to a [tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) matching the pattern `*`, [create a release](https://developer.github.com/v3/repos/releases/#create-a-release) and [upload a release asset](https://developer.github.com/v3/repos/releases/#upload-a-release-asset).

 ```yaml
 on: